mylittletony/mylittletony.github.io/_posts/2015-08-05-integrating-openwrt.markdown

 <a href="http://docs.ct-networks.io/article/84-openmesh-installation">docs.ct-networks.io</a></h3>
 <hr>

-You can use the Cucumber Tony dashboard, splash pages and radius servers including our Facebook logins with your OpenWRT, DD-WRT, OpenMesh and other boxes.
+You can use the CT WiFi dashboard, splash pages and radius servers including our Facebook logins with your OpenWRT, DD-WRT, OpenMesh and other boxes.

-To begin with, head over to your location in Cucumber Tony and add your box into CT using the <b>I have a Meraki, Ruckus or other device</b> option.
+To begin with, head over to your location in CT WiFi and add your box into CT using the <b>I have a Meraki, Ruckus or other device</b> option.

 Once this is added, open your box’s page and you will see a large button titled <b>Radius Settings</b>.